w3f/polkadot-wiki/docs/learn-bridges.md

-The bridging modules will likely be written with particular parachains in mind (e.g. Bitcoin, Ethereum), which means that any blockchain that's based on either of those should be able to be bridged directly to Polkadot without the need of going through a bridge contract on a parachain.
+The bridging modules will likely be written with particular parachains in mind (e.g. Bitcoin, Ethereum), which means that any blockchain that's based on either of those should be able to bridge directly to Polkadot without the need of going through a bridge contract on a parachain.
 This should allow for faster execution for those chains that are compatible.